 Article and Use Case Likes

 Contributor Points are awarded when members Like Articles and Use Cases.
 Liking an item will add 3 Contributor Points to the author’s total and 1 point to the reviewing member.
 Members can like each item just once.

 When a member rates a Whitepaper, the total value of the rating selected is added to the contributor’s points total.
 The member can choose to award a rating of between 1 – 10.
 Members can rate each item just once.

 Note that submitting an item does not guarantee that it will be published.
 We pay attention to the quality of the writing as well as the quality of the content.
 If an item is rejected, you will receive an explanation as to why it has been rejected.

 Whitepapers should be at least 2500 words in length and be authoritative documents based on your expertise and research.
 They should be formatted to include an abstract, keywords, an introduction to your argument or topic and conclusions or recommendations.

 All items submitted for publication must be your original work or be produced by your organisation and you must have copyright permission to publish them on the Data Science Foundation website.
-Any work or research produced by others must clearly referenced
+If you include any writing or research produced by others, it must clearly referenced.